Play. Grow. Lead.

 Grow through completing challenges

-The middle question and optional bottom activity on each card provide real ways for anyone to make progress on important journeys.
+The middle "catalyst" question and optional bottom activity on each card provide real ways for anyone to make progress on important journeys.

 Each will help you matter at work and home.
 Challenge yourself or others — and even make workplaces a bit more like Ted Lasso's (or John Wooden's).